 3. Context sharing model

 MCP allows full context between the agent and its tools.
 The agent passes complete context to the tool when calling it, and the tool returns full results.
-This is intentional, tools are trusted components within the agent’s own system boundary.
+Tools are trusted components within the agent’s own system boundary.

 A2A enforces strict context isolation between agents.
 A remote agent never gains access to the client agent’s internal state, memory, or tools.
 This boundary is enforced by the protocol itself, providing security isolation between agents that may be operated by different organizations.